raleighlittles/Java-HackerRank/README.md

-# Java-HackerRank
+# About

-Solutions to HackerRank's Java challenges.
+Mostly annotated solutions to all 61 [Java HackerRank](https://www.hackerrank.com/domains/java) challenges.